ARMmbed/mbed-os-5-docs/docs/advanced/bootloader.md

 ## Porting bootloader

-Please follow [the bootloader porting guide](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/advanced/flash/) for adding a bootloader support for your target.
+A target requires flash HAL functionality in order to support the bootloader.
+Please follow [the bootloader porting guide](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/advanced/flash/) for more details.

 ## Creating the bootloader